multiversx/mx-presentations/tutorials/sdk-js/script.md

 It's somehow similar to `transferEGLD`.
 Though, it relies on `createTransactionForEsdtTokenTransfer` which chooses the right type of transaction to create based on the provided token identifier.

 Once we've created the right transaction, we sign and broadcast it.
-We build this example with both the controler and the factory to get used to both methods
+We build this example with both the controller and the factory to get used to both methods

 Let's give it a try, let's invoke `transferESDT` from `snippets.sh`.
-This will transfer 100 One tokens from Alice to Bob.
+This will transfer 0.1 CHOCOLATE tokens from Alice to Grace.

-💻

 ### Query balances